 \section{Related Work}

 This section briefly reviews related work on DC and discusses the components of DC, such as representation learning and clustering.
-Furthermore, this analysis is used to align how both modules can be optimized in a single framework when applied to data integration problems.
+Furthermore, we review how both modules can be optimized in a single framework when applied to data integration problems.

 Standard clustering (SC) methods have achieved significant success for various applications when the data is low dimensional and where there is the assumption that vectors in the latent space are well-shaped and, most of the time, linearly separable.
-However, SC methods struggle to effectively perform feature learning when the data is unstructured, high-dimensional and heterogeneous ~\cite{DBLP:journals/corr/abs-2206-07579}.
-Deep representation learning, in combination with clustering, attracted growing attention for unsupervised learning of high-dimensional and unstructured data ~\cite{DBLP:journals/corr/abs-2206-07579, DBLP:conf/aaai/LiuTZLSYZ22}.
-DC focuses on the joint optimization of data representation in the latent space with suitability for clustering in a single end-to-end framework ~\cite{DBLP:journals/corr/abs-2206-07579}.
-DC enables interaction between: (i) clustering, and (ii) representation learning through joint optimization to improve each other iteratively.
+However, SC methods struggle to effectively perform clustering without representation learning when the data is unstructured, high-dimensional, and heterogeneous ~\cite{DBLP:journals/corr/abs-2206-07579}.
+DC focuses on the joint optimization of high dimensional data representation in the latent space with suitability for clustering ~\cite{DBLP:journals/corr/abs-2206-07579}.
+DC enables interaction between (i) clustering and (ii) representation learning through joint optimization to improve both of them iteratively.

 Several proposals for clustering and representation learning architectures have been developed ~\cite{DBLP:journals/corr/abs-2206-07579}.
 The representation learning architectures take a raw high dimensional distance matrix as input and map it to a low dimensional latent space.
 In data management, the distance matrix is represented by distances between embeddings in the latent space.
-Most of the time, latent space representations are independent of clustering and can be used for other applications.